SCIENCE

-This has been my major hobby for better than 30 years, now.
+This has been my major hobby since the middle of the 1970's.
 I got interested in reading SF in high school, and a common interest in the genre was one of the factors in bringing Morris and me together.
 (There was a period when we had to flip a coin to see who got to read ANALOG first.)

 We discovered Fandom (with the capital F: convention-going, filksong-writing, corresponding through amateur publications) in 1975.
 We noticed in the convention listings in ANALOG that George R.R.
 Martin was to be Guest of Honor at something called Khubla Khan Khubed over in Nashville.
 From Little Rock, that is a longish but not un-manageable drive for Friday-after-work.
 I had just read an impressive piece by Martin in ANALOG ("The Storms of Windhaven", co-authored with Lisa Tuttle)